Alice's Adventures in Wonderland: Plot

-A young girl named Alice sits bored by a riverbank, where she suddenly spots a White Rabbit with a pocket watch and waistcoat lamenting that he is late.
-The surprised Alice follows him down a rabbit hole, which sends her down a lengthy plummet but to a safe landing.
-Inside a room with a table, she finds a key to a tiny door, beyond which is a beautiful garden.
-As she ponders how to fit through the door, she discovers a bottle reading "Drink me".
-Alice hesitantly drinks a portion of the bottle's contents, and to her astonishment, she shrinks small enough to enter the door.
-However, she had left the key upon the table and is unable to reach it.
-Alice then discovers and eats a cake, which causes her to grow to a tremendous size.
-As the unhappy Alice bursts into tears, the passing White Rabbit flees in a panic, dropping a fan and pair of gloves.
+Alice, a young girl, sits bored by a riverbank and spots a White Rabbit with a pocket watch and waistcoat lamenting that he is late.
+Surprised, Alice follows him down a rabbit hole, which sends her into a lengthy plummet but to a safe landing.
+Inside a room with a table, she finds a key to a tiny door, beyond which is a garden.
+While pondering how to fit through the door, she discovers a bottle labelled "Drink me".
+Alice drinks some of the bottle's contents, and to her astonishment, she shrinks small enough to enter the door.
+However, she had left the key upon the table and cannot reach it.
+Alice then discovers and eats a cake labelled "Eat me", which causes her to grow to a tremendous size.
+Unhappy, Alice bursts into tears, and the passing White Rabbit flees in a panic, dropping a fan and two gloves.
 Alice uses the fan for herself, which causes her to shrink once more and leaves her swimming in a pool of her own tears.
-Within the pool, Alice meets a variety of animals and birds, who convene on a bank and engage in a "Caucus Race" to dry themselves.
+Within the pool, Alice meets various animals and birds, who convene on a bank and engage in a "Caucus Race" to dry themselves.
 Following the end of the race, Alice inadvertently frightens the animals away by discussing her cat.